ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-Although SS is increasingly a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, we lack a generalized framework to link these components in a simulation context.
+Although SS is increasingly a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
 Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
 We begin by outlining the